openstack-archive/fuel-specs/specs/8.0/support-hugepages.rst

 Web UI
 ======

+Node details pop-up of compute nodes should be updated to give End User an ability to manage HugePages settings.
+User should be able to enable/disable HugePages for a particular node.
-New widget should be added.
-It should give to user the possibility to enable HugePages for selected node(s) and select page size from the list of available sizes for this node(s).
+If HugePages is active for the node, then user should be able to select a particular page size for the node from a list of available sizes (`available_pagesizes` attribute of Node model provides the list of sizes).

+Page size for the node should be set to `pagesize` attribute of Node model (`Null` value means that HugePages is not active for the node).

 Nailgun